rust-lang-ru/translations/originals/announcements/2020-05-15-five-years-of-rust.md

 With all that's going on in the world you'd be forgiven for forgetting that as of today, it has been five years since we released 1.0 in 2015!
-Rust has changed a lot these past five years, so we wanted reflect back on all of our contributors' work over these past five years.
+Rust has changed a lot these past five years, so we wanted reflect back on all of our contributors' work since the stabilization of the language.

 **If this is the first time you're reading about Rust:** Rust is a general purpose programming language empowering everyone to build reliable and efficient